 Palka leads off 9th with home, White Sox beat Indians 1-0

-Palka launched a 1-2 pitch from Neil Ramirez (0-2) six rows up into the left field seats for his 18th homer.
-The shot ended Chicago's three-game losing streak.
+Palka launched a 1-2 pitch from Neil Ramirez (0-2) six rows up into the left field seats for his 18th homer to end Chicago's three-game losing streak.
+His game-ending shot came on a high fastball after Palka was called out on strikes twice and fanned once.

+"When your night's going like that, I feel like it's just a lack of focus when it happens," Palka said.
+"You've just got to lock it back in and keep on rolling."

 Jace Fry (1-2), the White Sox's third reliever, got the last two outs for his first major league victory.